pimutils/khal/doc/source/configspec.rst

 .. object:: agenda_event_format

-    Default formating for events used when the user asks for all events in a given time range, used for :command:`list`, :command:`calendar` and in :command:`interactive` (ikhal).
+    Default formatting for events used when the user asks for all events in a given time range, used for :command:`list`, :command:`calendar` and in :command:`interactive` (ikhal).
 Please note, that any color styling will be ignored in `ikhal`, where events will always be shown in the color of the calendar they belong to.
     The syntax is the same as for :option:`--format`.

       :type: string